 I’ll be attending and presenting at the SQL PASS Summit in Seattle Washington this year from Oct 31-Nov 3.
-In this week’s 19 minute episode, I share why I’m excited about going, and why I’ve purchased a seat for a pre-conference session.
-(Spoiler: pre-cons are awesome!)
-I also give my tips on how to get the MOST value out of a big conference like the PASS Summit.
+In this week’s 19 minute episode, I share why I’m excited about going and why I’ve purchased a seat for a pre-conference session.
+I also give my tips on how to get the most value out of a big conference like the PASS Summit.

 Transcript of this episode

 Welcome to ‘Dear SQL DBA’, a podcast and YouTube show for SQL Server Database Administrators and developers.
-I’m Kendra little from SQLWorkbooks.com.
+I’m Kendra little from LittleKendra.com.

 In today’s episode I’m talking about the SQL PASS Summit this year in 2017, why I’m really excited to attend, and also some tips on getting the most out of attending the PASS Summit (if you are lucky enough to attend also).